ArchiveBox/abx-spec-behaviors/README.md

-Drivers set this up before a page is first loaded so that behavior code running in any context can coordinate across all the contexts available to the driver. e.g. a behavior hook running inside a page on `WindowBehaviorBus` can emit an event that triggers a hook it defines on the `PuppeteerBehaviorBus`.
+Drivers set this up before a page is first loaded so that behavior code running in any context can coordinate across all the contexts available to the driver. e.g. a behavior hook running inside a page on `WindowBehaviorBus` can emit an event that triggers a hook it defined on the `PuppeteerBehaviorBus`.
 This means `BehaviorEvent`s will "jailbreak" out of a page's typically isolated context and propagate up to a parent puppeteer context, and vice versa.

 ```javascript